DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Joaquin Phoenix, Josh Brolin, Owen Wilson, Katherine Waterston, Reese Witherspoon, Benicio del Toro, Martin Short, Jena Malone, Joanna Newsom

 Description: In the heart of the 1970s, Larry “Doc” Sportello (Joaquin Phoenix), an incompetent but noble hippie and private investigator from Gordita Beach, becomes mixed in the Los Angeles criminal underworld.
-His life goes from worse to weird.
-A case involving his ex-girlfriend Shasta Fay Hepworth (Katherine Waterston) and new lover, Micky Wolfmann (Eric Roberts), a wealthy real estate mogul, bring Doc face to face with deadly criminals, crooked police detectives, drug dealers, and a circus of characters whom all belong in an insane asylum.
+His life goes from worse to weirder.
+A case involving his ex-girlfriend Shasta Fay Hepworth (Katherine Waterston) and new lover, Micky Wolfmann (Eric Roberts), a wealthy real estate mogul, brings Doc face to face with deadly criminals, crooked police detectives, drug dealers, and a circus of characters whom all belong in an insane asylum.

 Inherent Vice is based on the 2009 Thomas Pynchon novel of the same name.
 It’s the first Pynchon novel adapted for the silver screen, and there’s an apparent reason behind it.